jaredkrinke/sic1/sic1-assembly.md

 ```

 ## Strings
 Strings are sequences of characters that are terminated with a zero.
-In the following example, @string points to a 3 byte sequences representing the string "Hi":
+In the following example, @string points to a 3 byte sequence representing the string "Hi":

 ```
 @string: